theoremreach/slate/source/index.md

 ```

-Create a new quota for a campaign
+Create a new quota for a campaign.

 **HTTP REQUEST**